Expressions

 Example 1:

 We can use $MAX to return the largest number/date in a list.
-We have associations of the definition Person listed in the filter box p0 that has the attribute StartDate which consist of a date.
+We have instances of the definition Person listed in the filter box p0 that has the attribute StartDate which consist of a date.
 Let's say we want to see the latest date in for all these persons in p0, we can then use the below expression in calculation box:

 <br>